Center for Pediatric Nanomedicine (CPN)

 First Center for Pediatric Nanomedicine in the Nation

-In 2011, Children's will premiere the first Center for Pediatric Nanomedicine in the nation.
-This effort will be lead in conjunction with Emory, Georgia Tech and Morehouse.
+In 2011, Children's premiered the first Center for Pediatric Nanomedicine in the nation.
+This effort is lead in conjunction with Emory, Georgia Tech and Morehouse.
 Nanotechnology is the science of manipulating materials, structures and devices at the molecular level.
 Nanomedicine uses this technology to diagnose, treat and cure damaged tissue or disease.

 The Center for Pediatric Nanotechnology is committed to developing nanomedicine to its full potential.
 The center's researchers study and engineer nanotechnology to develop effective, therapeutic nanomedicine.
 Because it can be applied to many pediatric diseases and conditions, nanomedicine has the potential to profoundly improve—if not completely revolutionize—the treatment, care and ultimate cure of childhood diseases and conditions.
 Areas of focus include: